Coal Mine Fires and Burning Refuse

 Maintenance and Monitoring Costs: Maintenance and monitoring costs are low to moderate because settlement within the trench panels would require more material.
 Monitoring would mainly consist of heat monitoring across the barrier to ensure effectiveness.

-Encapsulation Concept
+Encapsulation Method

 Like barrier walls, there are two standard applications with a host of different materials to do the job.
-The concept of fire encapsulation is to reduce or eliminate the oxygen pathways to the fire.
+The method of fire encapsulation is to reduce or eliminate the oxygen pathways to the fire.
 This effectively starves the fire of oxygen thus decreasing the advancement potential or outright extinguishes the fire.
 The two basic applications are:

-• Surface Seal
+- Surface Seal

-• Mine Entry Seal
+- Mine Entry Seal

-Surface Seal Application
+Surface Seal Application:

 This application involves sealing all oxygen intakes and smoke, debris, and gasses vents horizontally over the ground surface within the fire area.
 Beside intake and exhaust vents, this application also considers open bedrock fractures, either natural or subsidence related.
 This application is typically used for larger mine fires to reduce expended gasses and smoke.
 This application can also be effective for preventing secondary fires caused by the mine fire.
 Examples would include grass, forest, and structural fires.
 The seals are typically composed of local soils, however, alternatives such as compressed air, chemical, and water-based foams have also been used.